ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ## React components

-It is time to define the React–side of the application that renders the actual layout:
+It is time to define the React side of the application that renders the actual layout:

 * The [`<ProductList>`](#product-list) component displays a bunch of `<ProductPreview>` children and allows the user to click them to insert them into the editor.
 * The [`<ProductPreview>`](#product-preview) component represents a single product with its name, price tag and a background image.